dj-nitehawk/MongoDB.Entities/README.md

 ### Advantages:
 - Never have to deal with `ObjectIds` or `BsonDocuments`.
 - Everything is type safe.
 No magic strings needed.
-- Model your entities in either **Document/NoSQL** stye or **Relational/SQL** style or a mix of both.
 - Built-in automatic support for `One-To-One`, `One-To-Many` and `Many-To-Many` relationships.
 - Data can be queried using either LINQ, lambda expressions or filters.
 - Sorting, paging and projecting is convenient.
 - Programatically define indexes.
 - Full text search with text indexes.
+- Multi-document transaction support.
-- Supports `decimal` type without attributes.
+- Use `decimal` type properties without attributes.
 - Supports both `ASP.Net Core` and `.Net Core` applications.

 ## Documentation
-the API is described in the [wiki](https://github.com/dj-nitehawk/MongoDB.Entities/wiki/1.-Getting-Started).
+the easy to use API is described in the [wiki pages](https://github.com/dj-nitehawk/MongoDB.Entities/wiki/1.-Getting-Started).